 Exporting goods for processing

 You may be able to obtain customs duty relief when re-importing EU goods previously exported from the EU for processing.
 Outward Processing Relief (OPR) enables you to claim relief from customs duty if you can show that the exported goods were used in, or are incorporated into, the products being imported.
 Before you can claim duty relief under OPR, however, you must have the appropriate authorisation.
-Read notice 235 on OPR on the HM Revenue & Customs (HMRC) website. and see our guide on customs procedures
+Read HMRC Notice 235 on OPR. and see our guide on customs procedures

 Export regulations for dangerous, banned and restricted chemicals

 If you export dangerous, banned or restricted chemicals, be aware of specific rules and procedures.

 If you produce or trade in dangerous chemicals you must provide accurate safety data sheets with all consignments, detailing the hazards posed.
 When sending chemicals to others for the first time you must also provide safety data sheets containing enough information to ensure the chemicals are used safely.
 If the sheet is updated you must send a copy to recipients of the chemical within the last year.

 It’s your responsibility to ensure that the sheet is accurate.